-This Plan aligns with the strategic plan of The Maryland Transit Administration (MDOT MTA), a division of the Maryland Department of Transportation, which centers its strategic plan around equity.
-The plan, Rebuilding Better: Committed to an Equitable Transit Future, September 2021,32 defines equity as "providing full and equitable transportation for Marylanders of diverse races, ethnicities, ages, genders, abilities, and incomes."
+This Plan aligns with the strategic plan of the Maryland Transit Administration (MDOT MTA), a division of the Maryland Department of Transportation, which centers its strategic plan around equity.
+The plan, Rebuilding Better: Committed to an Equitable Transit Future, September 2021,38 defines equity as "providing full and equitable transportation for Marylanders of diverse races, ethnicities, ages, genders, abilities, and incomes."
 Connectivity plays a role in this vision.
 MDOT MTA plans to use its website and social media to deliver service updates.
 MDOT MTA is also exploring, "new technologies that will improve communication flows and increase engagement with operators."
+As such, this Plan's digital inclusion goals support MDOT MTA's vision of equitable access to its services.
 Although the NTIA does not list transportation as an essential service, it is a necessity for many in their daily lives.

-This Plan aligns with the improved safety and technology-led economic development envisioned in MDOT MTA's Strategic Plan for Connected and Automated Vehicles (CAV Plan).33 The CAV Plan anticipates that connected and automated vehicles would reduce traffic fatalities and could provide additional data about road conditions, further improving road safety.
+This Plan aligns with the improved safety and technology-led economic development envisioned in MDOT MTA's Strategic Plan for Connected and Automated Vehicles (CAV Plan).39 The CAV Plan anticipates that connected and automated vehicles would reduce traffic fatalities and could provide additional data about road conditions, further improving road safety.
 The CAV Plan also anticipates that MDOT MTA would need new skills and should embrace partnerships as it takes on new responsibilities.